bsoelch/MetaBrainfuck/ReadMe.md

 ### Loops

-`{}` takes the top stack value and executes the coded surrounded by the brackets for each element of that value (characters in string, numbers from zero to value if integer), the iteration variable is pushed onto the stack at the start of each iteration, the stack within the loop is independent of the stack outside of the loop.
+`{}` takes the top stack value and executes the coded surrounded by the brackets for each element of that value (characters in string, numbers from zero to value if integer), the iteration variable is pushed onto the stack at the start of each iteration

 Examples:

 * `3{+}`  expands to `+++`